-If you’re an RV owner and have been playing with the idea thinking of renting a seasonal or year-round campsite, we’ve got you covered.
-In this article, we’ll take you through the steps to setting up a permanent RV for living.
+If you’re an RV owner and have been playing with the idea of renting a seasonal or year-round campsite, we’ve got you covered.
+In this article, we’ll take you through the steps to set up a permanent RV for living in.

 How to Set Up a Permanent RV